Installing and Using Tailwind CSS 4.0

 You will see that there is already HTML code in the editor.
 It’s an example that loads when you log in, so you can start modifying and experimenting.

-Above, you can see the version of Tailwind CSS loaded.
+Above (at the right), there is the loaded Tailwind CSS version.
 You will see the latest available for each major version if you click.

-The editor (left side) is where you work almost entirely with Tailwind CSS.
-It has syntax highlighting, auto-completion, color detection, indentation, etc.
+The editor (left side) is where you work with Tailwind CSS.
+It has features like syntax highlighting, auto-completion, color detection, and indentation.

 Using the Play CDN